fahdi/pf-php/README.md

 	Start time: 4:00 PM UAE time

 # Dev Stack Used

 MAMP Pro with PHP 5.5.10
 Sublime Edit 3
-PhpStorm
+PhpStorm 7.1
+Terminal for php cli

 # Methodology

 - Regular OOP based PHP
-- The boarding passes/cards have this follwing common info so a genric pass is
+- The boarding passes/cards have this follwing common info so a genric pass consists of:
+	- Departure Location
+	- Arrival Location
+	- Seat #
+- A train, plane, airport, aiport bus or any other terminal boarding passes have one additional info that is the repective train #, flight #, bus # etc
+- There is one super object boprading pass and for the bus, plane, train, airport bus etc, there is additional info with the respetive number info.
+This makes that info to be addiotional to a boarding pass class.
+This makes me able to make a class and use DRY principle
 -